elyanrgn/ABC_alpha_stable_models/README.md

 The running time of the algorithm was about 1 hour for each summary statistic.
 This is because we did not have time to vectorize the algorithm; otherwise, the running time would have been similar to, or even faster than, the other ABC algorithms.
 (In fact, it takes "only" 1 hour without vectorization, whereas the non-vectorized versions of the other algorithms did not even finish.)

-The results are slightly better than with the other ABC algorithms, especially for the statistics S3 and S4, and the result with S1 is impressive as it is extremly good.
+The results are better than with the other ABC algorithms, especially for the statistics S3 and S4, and the result with S1 is impressive as it is extremly good.
 ---

 ### Final Observations

+- S1 is by far the best summary statistic among the five.
 - For S2, delta and gamma are fairly well estimated, but alpha and beta still deviate significantly.
 - For S4 and S5, alpha and beta estimates improve, while gamma and delta may deteriorate.

+- SMC-PRC-ABC gives the best results and is a lot faster (compared to the non vectorised algorithm) for a given epsilon
+- ABC Rejection gives some good results but is not applicable if not vectorised

 ---